Our planned reopen date for our campgrounds is Friday, May 23, 2014.

-This photo was taken at about 10:30 AM on June 13, 2013.
-On Monday, June 17 the scene is essentially the same as you see here.
-The view is from above Safeway in Fraser looking toward the Winter Park Resort.
-No fires or smoke here, just another beautiful day in paradise!
-Two of our campgrounds are in the valley you see here.
+This photo was taken on July 11, 2013.
+The view is from above Safeway in Fraser looking toward the Winter Park Resort and most of our campgrounds.
+Four of our campgrounds are in the valley you see here.

 For further information please contact the Winter Park/Fraser Valley visitor center (970-726-4118) located at 78841 US Highway 40 in the town of Winter Park.